abhishekarya1/Hash-Define-myNotes/content/notes/2019-01-21-c-programming-dennis-ritchie.md

 ```

-The width in the integer part does not actually play a part as eividient from below.
+The width in the integer part does not actually play a part as evident from below.

 ```c
 #include<stdio.h>